Shwedagon Pagoda683 Votes Currently Closed

 Every year, a lot of tourists flock to Yangon to see its splendid ancient pagodas only.
 Amongst the others, Shwedagon Pagoda is the better known one and invites a lot of tourists owing to its enchanting beauty.
 Called by local people as Shwedagon Zedi Daw The, this pagoda is perched atop the hill and looks astonishing with its 99 meters high.
 In fact, its golden roof is remains prominent in any panoramic picture of Yangon.
 According to various sources, this pagoda is at least 2,600 years old, making it the oldest pagoda in the world.
 Its gold plated dome is covered by a splendid stupa containing over 7,000 diamonds, rubies, topaz and sapphires, and emeralds.
 Due to its ravishing beauty, it has been aptly named as the “The crown of Burma”.

-Shwedagon Pagoda Information
+Shwedagon Pagoda Travel Tips

 - The main platform of Shwedagon Pagoda, its Information Centres, and concessions are wheelchair accessible.